 Research is essential to our mission.
 We believe research skills complement design thinking skills and that students benefit enormously by working on cutting edge, applied research problems pertaining to the design of buildings and cities.
 As actively practicing professionals, our faculty are contributing to current developments in their fields both at home and abroad and sharing those experiences with their students.
+Learn more about our faculty by reading their profiles or browsing the Guide to Research + Creative Practice.

 A successful city is a platform upon which citizens can achieve their social, personal, and economic aspirations.
 This platform should be available to all.
 Our mission is to uncover what makes cities inclusive and drive design of the built environment that is enduringly inclusive of all.